Giant magnetoelectric effect in pure manganite-manganite heterostructures: Introduction

-There has been a revival in multiferroic research partly due to improved technology, discovery of new compounds (such as $YMnO_3$, $TbMn_2 O_5$), need for devices with strong magnetoelectric effect, etc \cite{tsymbal1}.
+There has been a revival in multiferroic research partly due to improved technology, discovery of new compounds (such as ${\rm YMnO_3}$, ${\rm TbMn_2 O_5}$), need for devices with strong magnetoelectric effect, etc \cite{tsymbal1}.
 Majority of the multiferroics studied are bulk materials where it is not yet clear why the magnetic and electric polarizations coexist poorly \cite{khomskii1}.
-With the advent of improved molecular-beam-epitaxy technology one can now grow oxide heterostructures and explore the possibility of strong multiferroic phenomena as well as large interplay between ferroelectricity and magnetic polarization.
-There are numerous mechanisms for magnetoelectric effect reviews for which can be found in Refs. \onlinecite{khomskii2,wang,spaldin}.
+With the advent of improved molecular-beam-epitaxy technology one can now grow oxide heterostructures with atomic-layer precision and explore the possibility of strong multiferroic phenomena as well as large interplay between ferroelectricity and magnetic polarization.
+Coupling between the charge and spin degrees of freedom is fascinating both from a fundamental viewpoint as well from an applied perspective.
+Instead of employing currents and magnetic fields, controlling and manipulating magnetism with electric fields holds a lot of promise as the electric fields are easier to use in smaller dimensions and can potentially lower energy consumption in systems.
+There are numerous mechanisms for magnetoelectric effect; reviews for these can be found in Refs. \onlinecite{khomskii2,wang,spaldin,ramesh1,sdong}.
 At the interface of a magnetic oxide and a ferroelectric/dielectric oxide, magnetoelectric effect of electronic origin has been predicted by some researchers.
 Upon application of an external electric field, not only the magnitude of moments can be changed \cite{spaldin1,me9}, but in some cases the very nature of magnetic ordering can be changed \cite{tsymbal2}.

+Among various efforts pertaining to oxide heterostructures, there is considerable interest, both experimentally \cite{anand1,anand2,anand3,anand4,schiffer1,kawasaki1,kawasaki2,schlom} as well as theoretically \cite{millis2,millis3,satpathy,dagotto3,dagotto1,perroni}, in understanding novel aspects of conductivity, magnetism, and orbital order in pure manganite-manganite ${\rm TMnO_3/DMnO_3}$ heterostructures where T refers to trivalent rare earth elements La, Pr, Nd, etc. and D referes to divalent alkaline elements Sr, Ca, etc. At low temperatures, the bulk ${\rm TMnO_3}$ is an insulating A-type antiferromagnet (A-AFM); on the other hand, the bulk ${\rm DMnO_3}$ is an insulating G-type antiferromgnet (G-AFM).
+Furthermore, the doped alloy ${\rm T_{1-x} D_x MnO_3}$ is an antiferromagnet for $x > 0.5$; whereas for $x < 0.5$, it is a ferromagnetic insulator (FMI) at smaller values of x (i.e., $0.1 \lesssim x \lesssim 0.2$) \cite{tokura,cheong,raveau} and is a ferromagnetic metal at higher dopings in ${\rm La_{1-x} Sr_x MnO_3}$, ${\rm La_{1-x} Ca_x MnO_3}$, ${\rm Pr_{1-x} Sr_x MnO_3}$, and ${\rm Nd_{1-x} Sr_x MnO_3}$ \cite{kalpataru}.